-Thirty-nine percent of students had tried marijuana, which was above the rate for youth in the entire province (30%).
-However among students who had tried marijuana, the percentage who had tried it when they were 10 years old or younger (9%) was similar to the provincial rate.
-The most common age for first trying marijuana was 13 or 14 years old (43%).
+Among students who had tried marijuana, 9% had first used it when they were 10 years old or younger, although the most common age for first trying it was 13 or 14 years old (44%).

-Fifty-three percent of those who had tried marijuana used it in the past month and 17% used it on 20 or more days in the past month (7% of all students).
+Fifty-seven percent of those who had tried marijuana used it in the past month and 14% used it 20 or more days in the past month.
+Among those who had used marijuana, males were more likely than females to report this extreme use (20% vs. 8%).

-Last Saturday Use
+Last Saturday use